-- If a trader is trading very short-term positions, then a 1-hour or 2-hour could be better.
+If a trader is trading very short-term positions, then a 1-hour or 2-hour could be better.

   The beauty of our DTT trend indicators is that they automatically show what the trend is in the 4 hour and daily charts no matter what timeframe you are actually looking at!
 This keeps your trading simple and consistent throughout time.
 Here You can see a funny video about trading levels.

   If the market matches what your strategy is looking for, then you can move on to the next step which is an opportunity.
 If not, then move on to the next currency pair.

   STEP 2 OPPORTUNITY:

   Trading Strategy Guides recommends checking whether there is an opportunity for 1 and/or 2 time frames lower than the trend chart.
 This provides the possibility for traders to zoom in and look for trade setups in the direction of their step 1.

   STEP 3 FILTERS:

-Winners Edge Trading recommends to check whether there is a filter on 1 (and/or 2 time) frame(s) higher than the trend chart.
+  Winners Edge Trading recommends checking whether there is a filter on 1 (and/or 2 time) frame(s) higher than the trend chart.
 This allows traders to check whether any major support or resistance levels (and/or other chart elements) could be blocking a potential trade setup from materializing.

   The currency pairs that remain interesting after review via these 3 steps, can be placed on a “watch list".
 These are trade setups which are getting close to execution.

   STEP 4 TRIGGER:

-Now that the potential trade setup is close, Winners Edge Trading recommends to check for triggers on the on 2 (and/or 3 times) frame(s) lower than the trend chart.
+  Now that the potential trade setup is close, Winners Edge Trading recommends checking for triggers on the on 2 (and/or 3 times) frame(s) lower than the trend chart.
 The trigger chart should be closer to price action than the trend in Step 1 (Trend) and Step 2 (Opportunity) as it keeps in sync with the market rhythm.

   STEP 5 ENTRY METHOD:

   The timeframe for the entry can actually be quite diverse.
 It can be the same as the trigger chart, or even again 1-time frame lower.
 It could also be the same time frame as the Step 2 Opportunity chart.

   For the DTT traders, all of the above is well-known, but for others, this approach is new, or almost new.